Warning: If you are Vegetarian go to number 5.

 I would recommend trying a few flavours.
 The beef ones are the best.
 You can get them spicy or light, and filled either with minced meat (“carne picada”) or knife-cut (“carne cortada a cuchillo”).
 The latter are my favourites.

-If you are in London, there is a very good brand called Chango where you can get empanadas.
-You can find them in Brick Lane and other street markets, and they also have shops in Richmond and Wimbledon.
+If you are in London, there is an excellent restaurant called Chango where you can get empanadas and more traditional food like “locro” and “humita”.
+They have two shops (Richmond and Wimbledon), and you can also find them in Brick Lane and other street markets.

 6. “Dulce de Leche”